obo/loev3go/README.md

 Left -90 called, going for -201 from 20470 L, -30394 R.
   Left -90 done, going for -201 to 20674 L, -30594 R.

+180 seems like 14 degrees

+full circle seems like 2098